6 NOVEMBER 2019

 This means VIT has changed the way it registers and regulates teachers in Victoria.
 In particular, VIT now assesses certain types of conduct to determine whether a person is suitable to be registered, or to remain registered, as a teacher.
 These assessments are in addition to the previous existing ways in which we assess the suitability of teachers.

-These changes require VIT to assess a teacher's suitability in a way that more closely aligns with the assessments made under the Working with Children Act 2005 and improve information sharing with WWCCV.
+These changes require VIT to assess a teacher's suitability in a way that more closely aligns with the assessments made under the Worker Screening Act 2020 (previously the Working with Children Act 2005) and improve information sharing with WWCCV.

 For more information on the reporting obligations of teachers, principals and early childhood managers, read our changes to VIT’s teacher registration scheme.